This black bean and halloumi chilli is so easy to make, and is packed with flavour, and little squidgy nuggets of halloumi cheese!

-I used frozen veggies in this recipe, as I’ve been doing a lot lately – I’m still trying to avoid going to the shops too much, so I’m using what I’ve got.
+I used frozen veggies in this recipe, as I've been doing a lot lately (see my cheesy vegetable pie, or vegan vegetable gravy, for example!) - I'm still trying to avoid going to the shops too much, so I'm using what I've got.

 To be honest though, I often use frozen vegetables even when we're not quarantined - they're just as tasty as fresh veg, and I love the convenience of just being able to grab what I need without worrying about wasting anything.

 Of course, if you'd prefer to use fresh vegetables to make this chilli, that will work beautifully too.
 The exact quantities don't really matter, and you can even swap in some alternative veg if you fancy something different.
 That's the beauty of a recipe like this!
 Just chuck in whatever you've got.

 The basic halloumi and vegetable mix could be used to make all sorts of meals - I'm imagining it mixed with some cream cheese and served over pasta; spooned on top of buttered toast; baked into a creamy halloumi pie, or any number of other meals.

 This time, as you've hopefully gathered by now, I decided to make a halloumi chilli - just add a tin of black beans, a tin of tomatoes, and some spices, and let it simmer away until it's nice and rich.

 Black beans are definitely my favourite bean of all time (does anyone have a mental list of all the different kinds of bean ranked by deliciousness, or do I just need to get a life?).